-Read "Important safety information" on page v and "Handling static-sensitive devices" on page 6 before removing the computer cover.
+Read "Important safety information" on page v and "Handling static-sensitive devices" on page 6 before removing the cover.

-To remove the computer cover:
+To remove the cover:

 - 1. Shut down your operating system, remove any media (diskettes, CDs, or tapes) from the drives, and turn off all attached devices and the computer. - 2.
 Unplug all power cords from electrical outlets. - 3.
 Disconnect all cables attached to the computer.
 This includes power cords, input/output (I/O) cables, and any other cables that are connected to the computer. - 4.
-Remove any locking devices that secure the computer cover. - 5.
-Remove the two screws at the rear of the right side cover and slide the computer cover to the rear to remove.
+Remove the two screws at the rear of the left side cover and slide the cover to the rear to remove.